Antonio de Erauso

-Antonio de Erauso, born as Catalina de Erauso (San Sebastián, Spain, 1585 or 1592 — Cotaxtla near Orizaba, New Spain, 1650), was a Basque nun and explorer.
-He also went by Alonso Díaz and some other masculine names, later taking on the name Antonio de Erauso which he went by for the remainder of his life.
+Antonio de Erauso, born as Catalina de Erauso (San Sebastián, Spain, 1585 or 1592 — Cotaxtla near Orizaba, New Spain, 1650), was best known as a Basque explorer.
+Although born female, from the age of 15 the youth dressed and lived as a boy.
+He went by Alonso Díaz and some other masculine names, later taking on the name Antonio de Erauso, which he used for the remainder of his life.
 He is also known in Spanish as La Monja Alférez (The Ensign Nun or The Nun Lieutenant).

-Erauso was originally an unwilling nun, but escaped the convent and travelled around Spain and Spanish America, mostly under male identities, in the first half of the 17th century.
-Erauso's story has remained alive through historical studies, biographical stories, novels, movies and comics.
+Sent to a convent as a young child, Erauso never took vows, and escaped the convent in 1600 at age 15.
+From then on, using mostly male identities, he travelled around Spain.
+In 1603, he migrated to Spanish America, where he lived and fought in the first half of the century.
+Erauso's life was the subject of his own autobiography, as well as historical studies, biographies, novels, movies and comics.

 Early years

-Erauso was born in the Basque town of San Sebastián, Gipuzkoa, Spain, in either 1585 (according to some sources including a supposed autobiography of 1626) or February 10, 1592 (according to a baptismal certificate).
+Erauso was born in the Basque town of San Sebastián, Gipuzkoa, Spain, in either 1585 (according to some sources, including a supposed autobiography of 1626) or February 10, 1592 (according to a baptismal certificate).
 Erauso's parents were Miguel de Erauso and Maria Pérez de Arce Galarraga, both of whom had been born and lived in San Sebastián.
 Miguel was a captain and military commander of the Basque province under the orders of King Philip III of Spain.
 From an early age, Antonio trained with his father and brothers in the arts of warfare.

 Life at the convent

-Around the year 1589, at age 4, Erauso (together with sisters Isabel and Maria) was taken to the Dominican convent of San Sebastián el Antiguo, where Erauso's mother's cousin, Ursula de Uriza e Sarasti, held the position of prioress.
+Around the year 1589, at age 4, Erauso (together with sisters Isabel and Maria) was placed in the Dominican convent of San Sebastián el Antiguo, where Erauso's mother's cousin, Ursula de Uriza e Sarasti, held the position of prioress.
 Erauso grew into a strong, stocky, and quick-tempered individual.
-Lacking religious vocation and as a result feeling imprisoned and refusing to take vows, Erauso was detained in a cell and constantly fought with a widowed novice named Catalina de Aliri.
+Lacking religious vocation, feeling imprisoned, and refusing to take vows, Erauso was detained in a cell because of violence.

 At 15, after being beaten by one of the older nuns, Erauso decided to escape.
-On March 18, 1600, the eve of San Jose, Erauso found the keys of the convent hanging in a corner, waited for the other nuns to be at morning prayer, and escaped.
+On March 18, 1600, Erauso found the keys of the convent hanging, waited for the other nuns to be at morning prayer, and escaped.
 Erauso spent a week fashioning boy's clothes, and headed for Vitoria, staying off the main roads.
 With short hair, Erauso easily passed as a boy there.